 Looking to a visit a cool Christmas destination in Michigan to rev up your holiday spirit?
-Look no farther than Frankenmuth, Michigan, where it’s Christmas all year-round, and even more Christmas-y during the holidays.
+Look no further than Frankenmuth, Michigan, where it’s the Christmas season all year-round, and even more Christmas-y during the holiday season!

 There is really no better place for holiday spirit than this charming small town in mid-Michigan, that glows with good cheer and holiday fun.
-From the elaborate Christmas light displays to the fairytale-like Glockenspiel Tower, a Frankenmuth Christmas is a Hallmark movie come to life.
+From the elaborate Christmas light displays, Christmas market, decorated Christmas trees and nativity scenes to the fairytale-like Glockenspiel Tower, a Frankenmuth Christmas is a Hallmark movie come to life.

-Whether you’re looking for a brief respite with your kids during the holiday school break or even thinking about spending Christmas in Frankenmuth, you’ll find an opportunity for a Merry Christmas in Michigan’s own Little Bavaria.
+Whether you’re looking for a brief respite with your kids during the holiday school break, or even thinking about spending Christmas in Frankenmuth, you’ll find an opportunity for a Merry Christmas in Michigan’s Little Bavaria.

 Read on to learn more about Christmas in Frankenmuth, MI.

 Michigan Christmas Things to DO: Visit A Michigan Christmas Wonderland in Frankenmuth, MI

 We love to visit this charming little mid-Michigan town, rich with German heritage and a heavy sprinkling of Christmas spirit during the winter holidays; it truly is ground zero for pure Michigan holiday fun.

 As Christmas towns go, the city of Frankenmuth is truly unique: a mix of fun activities for both families (think indoor water parks and petting farms) and couples (think romantic horse-drawn carriage rides through streets twinkling with pretty Christmas lights).

 Use this guide to have your very Hallmark Christmas in Michigan.

 Things to Do on Your Frankenmuth Christmas Getaway